 On another side, I work with political scientists, economic and human geographers, social psychologists and law scholars to better characterise and understand the socio-technical aspects of a just, democratic, and renewable transition.
 We use interdisciplinary analysis to understand how governance and low-carbon innovations combine and embed into communities, and how options affect social acceptance, or potentially exacerbate or improve inequalities and participation in a renewable energy transition.
 In this area, I have collaborations through WISER Network, A SHARED Future, SCORE, and CASTOR Network, the Canadian affiliation to STRN.

 I am currently leading the research project "Sustainable Energy Transitions: Linking Proenvironmental Behaviour to System Innovation".
-This project is funded by the Social Science and Humanities Research Council (SSHRC) Insight Development Grant and the project co-applicant is Professor Travis Gliedt of the University of Oklahoma.
+This project is funded by the Social Science and Humanities Research Council (SSHRC) Insight Development Grant.
 The purpose of this research project is to explore the links between consumer adoption of innovations in energy services and sustainability transitions in Ontario's energy sector.
 I am currently working with Dr. Runa Das and Dr. Jenny Lieu on this research.

-I am working with Prof. Julie MacArthur on an assessment and comparison of community energy projects in Canada and New Zealand and on the Electricity Infrastructure chapter in the Oxford Handbook on Energy Politics.
+I have worked with Prof. Julie MacArthur on an assessment and comparison of community energy projects in Canada and New Zealand and on the Electricity Infrastructure chapter in the Oxford Handbook on Energy Politics.

 I am also working with Professor Shibani Chaudhury and a group of colleagues on a major review comparing biofuels policy, and technology between Canada and India.
 Professor Dawn Bazely has described this partnership in more detail here.